Sign up to our Newsletter

 5. If I Retake The LSAT, Will My Score Improve?

-This may not seem like a lot, but these few points are crucial and can help you get to or past the cut-off percentiles of your school of choice.
+This may not seem like much, but these few points are crucial and can help you reach or surpass the cut-off percentiles of your school of choice.

 6. How Important Is the LSAT?